 It doesn’t matter what level you are there is bound to be somewhere near to where you are staying which provides exciting bike trails.
 You can go for a calm ride around taking in the scenery or make use of the steep climbs and wild terrain and do some downhill courses at breakneck speeds.
 New Zealand boasts some of the most spectacular bike trails in the world and cycling is such a great way to experience the natural environment.
 Alternatively, there are plenty of wine cycling tours around the vineyards so if this is more appealing to you then you should try the North Island particularly.

 Fishing.
 If you come to New Zealand and don’t go fishing you must either have a fear of the sea or just be crazy.
 New Zealand is world renowned for its quality of fishing and the range of options available are extraordinary.
 You can go all action game fishing for giant marlins or have a more sedate day river fishing.
 Whatever it is that you prefer or just want to try New Zealand is sure to have it on offer.
-I believe for New Zealand fishing trips try Auckland as it has warmer waters than areas around the South Island.
+New Zealand has warmer waters than areas around the South Island.
 The warmer temperature means that some of the world’s largest fish are available to catch in the region and you certainly won’t be struggling to get a bite.